theodubus/gest_mdp/README_en.md

 + the inability to open multiple instances of the browser
 + issues with entering accented characters
 + certain sites refusing to work due to detection of a browser in robot mode
-+ manual management of sites that take a long time to load with the "wait" option
++ manual management of sites that take a long time to load with the "long" option
 + infinite loop in case of incorrect password, causing the software to try to connect indefinitely.

 With this improvement, all these problems are now a thing of the past.
-The "wait" option has become unnecessary and has been removed and replaced with the "submit" option.
+The "long" option has become unnecessary and has been removed and replaced with the "submit" option.
 This option allows you to decide on a per-site basis whether you want the extension to automatically submit the login form or just fill in the fields.